 The promotion of pot as making people calm and non-violent fails to explain how Johar Tsarnaev — described by classmates as a heavy pot smoker — became the Boston bomber.
 The boy was 19 and had been toking awhile; we need to realize early usage can come with a high cost to the individual and society.

 Drug testing began in the United States after 16 people died in a train accident back in 1987.
 The horrific event occurred because a train engineer and the brakeman, who could have backed him up, had been smoking pot — according to their own admissions.
 How far will we let the marijuana businesses promote themselves before new tragedies happen?

 The constant validation of pot covers up the fact that mass killers James Holmes and Jared Loughner were known to have indulged heavily in marijuana, beginning at young ages.
-Studies from diverse countries such as New Zealand, Germany and the Netherlands suggest that psychotic states and mental deterioration can be triggered or enhanced by using it.
+Studies from diverse countries such as New Zealand, Germany and the Netherlands suggest that psychotic states and mental deterioration can be triggered by using it.

 Marijuana is the cause of over 450,000 emergency hospitalizations each year in the US–for paranoia, psychosis and/or marijuana poisonings.
 The most recent report is for 2012, although numbers have been climbing, and there’s a growing trend of using synthetic marijuana.
 Pot promoters — who would like to turn it into a big business — suggest that users want to substitute it for alcohol, but the medical evidence is that users combine pot with other drugs and alcohol.